-We conduct business operations in Japan as well as in the United States, Asia excluding Japan, Oceania, the Middle East and Europe.
-Outside Japan, we have large operations in the United States, Asia, Oceania and Europe.
+We conduct business operations in Japan as well as in the United States, other areas of Asia, Oceania, the Middle East and Europe.
 Recessions, fluctuations or shifts in commodity market prices and consumer demand, political, social or economic instability or acts of violence or war in these and other regions could adversely affect our business activities, financial condition and results of operations.